SimpleOrbit Class

 def calculateOrbit(self, plot_steps, n_orbits, data=None, color=None, trajectory=False, sun=True):

-(int): Number of steps for plotting the orbit.n_orbits
+* `plot_steps` (int): Number of steps for plotting the orbit.

-(list of lists): List of celestial objects' data.
-Each sublist should contain the name, semi-major axis, perihelion, eccentricity, inclination, longitude of ascending node, argument of perihelion, and color (optional).color
+* `data` (list of lists): List of celestial objects' data.
+Each sublist should contain the name, semi-major axis, perihelion, eccentricity, inclination, longitude of ascending node, argument of perihelion, and color (optional).

-(bool): Whether to plot the object's trajectory (default is False).sun
+* `trajectory` (bool): Whether to plot the object's trajectory (default is False).

-(bool): Whether to plot the Sun at the center (default is True).inclinationObserver
+* `sun` (bool): Whether to plot the Sun at the center (default is True).

 Use this method to generate 3D orbital plots.
 You can either provide a list of celestial object data or specify the orbital parameters individually for a single object.